-Help us to help you by following the procedures for teacher recommendations outlined below.
+Help us to help you by following the procedures for teacher recommendations outlined below, including all schools to which you are applying.

 Teacher Recommendation Forms

 As families take steps to choose their child's next school, teacher recommendations are often part of the process.
 To request a recommendation, the following procedure has been established: